Skip to content

 Commissary Kitchens

-Modular kitchen incubation space for food entrepreneurs launching and scaling local food businesses.
+Modular professional kitchen space for food entrepreneurs launching and scaling local food businesses

 03

-On-site retail space for emerging food enterprises to test concepts, build a customer base, and grow sustainably.
+On-site retail space for emerging food enterprises to test concepts, build a customer base, and grow financial sustainability before launching a stand-alone business

 04